OutSystems/docs-support/src/troubleshooting/application-lifecycle/resource-nowait-specified.md

 ---
-summary:
+summary: Causes and resolutions for the error ORA-00054 whem publishinh an OutSystems app via LifeTime, Service Center or Service Studio.
 locale: en-us
 guid: 16f6f208-8be4-4dc1-b5ac-2beff690af36
 ---

-# ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired
+# ORA-00054 error when deploying an OutSystems app

 ## Symptoms

-When trying to publish an eSpace (via LifeTime, Service Center or Service Studio) the following error is presented.
+When trying to publish an module (via LifeTime, Service Center or Service Studio) the following error is presented.

 `ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired`